codinghistorian/deployment_automation/README.md

 #### whitelisting
 whitelisting.json : CollateralTokenAdapter and addresses to be whitelisted, FlashMintModule and addresses to be whitelisted, LiquidationEngine and addresses to be whitelisted<br>

+#### remove-from-whitelist
+removeFromWL.json : CollateralTokenAdapter and addresses to be removed from WL, FlashMintModule and addresses to be removed from WL, LiquidationEngine and addresses to be removed from WL<br>

 #### add-roles
 addRoles.json : AccessControlConfig, Address_To_Add_Role addresses and roles bool.
 If any role's value is true, role will be added.<br>